arnewohletz/AllMyNotes/source/howto/network/ssh.rst

     .. attention::

-        The path should point to the private key file, not the public key file.
+        The path must point to the private key file, not the public key file.

 #.
-Try to establish a connection via as usual:
+Try to establish a connection as usual:

     .. prompt:: bash